New Years Eve in Napa Valley

 Bouchon Bistro serves a three-course prix fixe with Champagne, caviar, lobster and black winter truffles.
 See menu at www.thomaskeller.com The price is $225 per person. www.thomaskeller.com

-Lucy’s Restaurant at Bardessono will have two New Year’s Eve special menu:
+Lucy’s Restaurant at Bardessono will have two New Year’s Eve special menus:

 First seating menu at 5:30 p.m.
 This meal consists of three courses for $175 per person.